 McKinley Village is an urban village in the core of Sacramento that combines the qualities of the city’s most successful urban neighborhoods with design features that give this neighborhood distinctive character.
 The 4,200 sf recreation center for a community of 328 homes serves as the community’s civic center; offering a pool, community gathering space, and an area for retail use such as a cafe, restaurant, or yoga studio.
 Bikeways and walkways stitch together the neighborhood and connect McKinley Village, McKinley Park, Midtown, Sutter’s Landing Park and the American River Parkway.

-The design of the Recreation Center is in keeping with the evolutionary process that is evident as East Sacramento built out over several decades – with distinguishing neighborhoods like McKinley Park, Meister Terrace and East Portal Park.
+The design of the Recreation Center enhances the character of East Sacramento, with distinguishing neighborhoods like McKinley Park, Meister Terrace and East Portal Park.

 The McKinley Recreation Center is a 4,200 sf clubhouse with a 34’ tall passive downdraft cooling tower.
 The tower takes advantage of the prevailing winds, plus the higher relative density of cold air to create passive cooling at a tiny fraction of the cost of traditional mechanical cooling.
 Air enters the top of the tower where evaporation from a wet medium cools the air.
 The heavy cold air then naturally falls down the tower into the space below.